Rank #1 on Google Maps

 This is also the stage to connect your WhatsApp number or preferred messaging platform if you didn’t set it up during checkout.

 Lost your token?
 Log in to your Truehost dashboard.
-Navigate to your OpenClaw service.
+Go to your OpenClaw service.
 Retrieve or regenerate it from the settings panel.

 Step 5: Deploy and Wait